AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/angular/extend-component.md

 1. Open the file `Card.java` at `core/src/main/java/com/adobe/aem/guides/wknd/spa/angular/core/models/Card.java`.

-    Observe that the `Card` interface currently extends `com.adobe.cq.wcm.core.components.models.Image` and therefore inherits all of the methods of the `Image` interface.
+    Observe that the `Card` interface currently extends `com.adobe.cq.wcm.core.components.models.Image` and therefore inherits the methods of the `Image` interface.
 The `Image` interface already extends the `ComponentExporter` interface which allows the Sling Model to be exported as JSON and mapped by the SPA editor.
 Therefore we do not need to explicitly extend `ComponentExporter` interface like we did in the [Custom Component chapter](custom-component.md).

 2. Add the following methods to the interface: